 Creeping Thyme - Fragrant Groundcover

 Creeping Thyme thrives in full sun or light shade, well-draining soil, with occasional water.
-It blooms in late spring through early summer and is a lush green the rest of the time.
-Blooms are so profuse that they completely cover the foliage.
+It blooms in late spring through early summer.
+The pink-purple blooms are so dense that they completely cover the foliage.
+The rest of the year it's dense green.
 This is the most charming, versatile, and least demanding ground cover ever.

-Surface sow the tiny seeds in a flat, keep them warm and moist, then tear off chunks of seedlings and plant them 6" apart.
+Surface sow the tiny seeds in a flat, keep them warm and moist, and in a sunny space.
+USE A LIGHT MIST setting on your spray bottle/hose to water!
+Seeds are very tiny and too much pressure can dislodge them.
+Place your flats in a warm, sunny spot.
+Once ready, then tear off chunks of seedlings and plant them 6" apart.
 They'll fill in over time.
 This much seed will cover about 25 square feet.
 Four packs will cover about 100 square feet.
 Sixteen packs will cover 1000 square feet, about a half a pound.
-If you need to seed an acre, let me know.

 1000 seeds per pack